Shingles

 Shingles is caused by the varicella zoster virus, the same virus that causes chickenpox.
 After an attack of chickenpox, the virus stays inactive in the body.
 Reactivation of the virus can lead to shingles.

-What are the symptoms?
+What are the symptoms of shingles?

 The following are the most common symptoms of shingles.
 However, each individual may experience symptoms differently.
 Symptoms may include: